-- The TIC ASD is intended for permanent installations only. - Installation should conform to the National Electrical Code Article 110 (Requirements For Electrical Installations), all regulations of the Occupational Safety and Health Administration, and any other applicable national, regional, or industry codes and standards.
+- The TIC ASD is intended for permanent installations only. - Installation should conform to the National Electrical Code Article 110 (NEC) (Requirements For Electrical Installations), all regulations of the Occupational Safety and Health Administration, and any other applicable national, regional, or industry codes and standards.

-Note: For all references to the National Electrical Code (NEC), see the latest release of the National Electrical Code.
+Note: For ALL references to the National Electrical Code (NEC), see the latest release of the National Electrical Code.

-- Select a mounting location that is easily accessible, has adequate personnel working space, and adequate illumination for adjustment, inspection, and maintenance of the equipment (refer to NEC Article 110-13). - DO NOT mount the ASD in a location that would produce catastrophic results if it were to fall from its mounting location (equipment damage or injury). - DO NOT mount the ASD in a location that would allow it to be exposed to flammable chemicals or gases, water, solvents, or other fluids. - Avoid installation in areas where vibration, heat, humidity, dust, fibers, metal particles, explosive/ corrosive mists or gases, or sources of electrical noise are present. - The installation location shall not be exposed to direct sunlight. - Allow proper clearance spaces for installation.
+- Select a mounting location that is easily accessible, has adequate personnel working space, and adequate illumination for adjustment, inspection, and maintenance of the equipment (refer to the NEC Article 110-13). - DO NOT mount the ASD in a location that would produce catastrophic results if it were to become dislodged from its mounting location (equipment damage or injury). - DO NOT mount the ASD in a location that would allow it to be exposed to flammable chemicals or gases, water, solvents, or other fluids. - Avoid installation in areas where vibration, heat, humidity, dust, fibers, metal particles, explosive/ corrosive mists or gases, or sources of electrical noise are present. - The installation location shall not be exposed to direct sunlight. - Allow proper clearance spaces for installation.
 Do not obstruct the ventilation openings.
-Refer to the section titled Mounting the ASD on pg.
-11 for further information on ventilation requirements. - The ambient operating temperature range of the H9 ASD is 14° to 104° F (-10 to 40° C).
+Refer to the section titled Installation and Connections on pg.
+10 for further information on ventilation requirements. - The ambient operating temperature range of the P9 ASD is 14° to 104° F (-10° to 40° C).